 To an owner, your continual patronage means more than your initial purchase price.
 The local store will make more in the long run by supplying you with the chemicals to balance the water and equipment necessary to maintain your hot tub.
 Therefore, they will work harder to get your business.

 The problem with buying your hot tub from big stores like Costco is that there is much more that goes into owning a hot tub than your initial purchase.
 Costco will sell whatever brand happens to be in their inventory making it very difficult to get service.

-If anything goes wrong with your hot tub, you might be waiting a long time to get someone to service on your hot tub.
+If anything goes wrong with your hot tub, you might be waiting a long time to get someone to service your hot tub.
 The whole process is much slower and if Costco changes the brand it’s selling, you’ll be dealing with the manufacturer exclusively.

 Local stores can get people out to your house much quicker when there’s a problem.
-The whole process is a much more convenient, personal and easy to deal with.
+The whole process is much more convenient, personal and easy to deal with.

 Avoid pop-up stores

 Avoid buying from pop-up stores or travelling sales companies.
 These types of sales are usually set up by manufacturing chains that aren’t in your city.
 These salespeople selling spas work on commission, which means they won’t always be straightforward and may promise more than they can live up to just to get the sale.

 Find a reputable dealer who’s able to provide fast and reliable service and cares more about the long-term relationship than the quick upfront sale.